Sylius/Sylius/docs/customization/controller.rst

 .. tip::

-    Run ``php bin/console debug:container sylius.controller.product`` to check if the class has changed to your implementation.
+    Run ``php bin/console debug:container sylius.controller.product`` to make sure the class has changed to your implementation.

 **4.** Finally you’ll need to add routes in the ``config/routes.yaml``.